Bahex/Dotfiles/README.md

 # Dotfiles
-*I don't know much about mardown.*
+*I don't know much about markdown.*

 Feel Welcome to use configs/dotfiles as you please.
 Bye the way, the way I tend to separate my Xresources my look unconventional, but it works for me.